JoyceKimberly/Kobra-updated/README.md

 # To do

+- Add a note to all changed lines like: // changed
 - Fix menu getting stuck after auto-leveling
+- Fix HAS_STATUS_MESSAGE
 - Finish HAL
 - Make MarlinSerial work
 - Completely redo kobra extui and dgus so it makes sense